joshtong/open-source-ict4d/README.md

 # Open-source platforms and tools for ICT4D

 Let’s compile a list of open-source platforms and tools for ICT4D (information and communication technologies for development).
+A list could help organizations around the world to identify gaps, avoid duplication, and improve existing solutions for international relief and development.

 This list does not in any way represent an endorsement of technologies, organizations, or approaches.